 My dream role on the stage would be to play Elle Woods in Legally Blonde, Jenna in Waitress or Eliza in Hamilton.

 Any and all.
 My mom says I am obsessed.
-In my free time I watch anything relating to muscials on YouTube or listen to Musical Theatre soundtracks.
+In my free time, I watch anything relating to musicals on YouTube or listen to musical theatre soundtracks.

-I was so lucky to have recently seen Hamilton here on the West End.
+I was so lucky to have recently seen Hamilton here in the West End.
 It was better than I could have imagined.
-Other West End musicals I have seen include Annie, Wicked, Matilda, and Phantom of the Opera.
+Other West End musicals I have seen include Annie, Wicked, the Royal Shakespeare Company’s Matilda The Musical and The Phantom of the Opera.
 I also had so much fun seeing School of Rock on Broadway and even got to go backstage and warm up with the cast.

-I spend most of my time listening to musical theatre soundtracks, but when I do listen to other types of music my favorite artists are Taylor Swift, Ariana Grande and Justin Bieber.
+I spend most of my time listening to musical theatre soundtracks, but when I do listen to other types of music, my favourite artists are Taylor Swift, Ariana Grande and Justin Bieber.

-Do you have any other acting roles coming up this year?
+Do you have any acting roles coming up that you can tell us about?

 I have a few castings I am waiting to hear back from here in the UK and am excited that I recently signed on with an agent in LA who has put me forward for a few things already also.
 We’ll see what 2018 brings!